-And what we often grasp—way too late—is that we have let its greedy hands to take away from us everything that makes us different, special, unique and worth loving.
-What’s more—an unfavorable self-image often prevents the world to see the lion heart beating inside a seemingly fragile façade.
+And what we often grasp—way too late—is that we have let its greedy hands take away from us everything that makes us different, special, unique and worth loving.
+What’s more—obsessing with our self-image often prevents the world to see the lion heart beating inside a seemingly fragile façade.

 Carl Rogers (1902-1987) was an American psychologist, most recognized for his work on the so-called humanistic approach which focuses on studying self-actualization through realizing one’s capabilities and creativity.
 He is considered the founding father of the psychotherapy research.
 Of interest to us is his work on the self-concept